William Morris and the Thames

 *By 1874, Rossetti was fast descending into paranoid madness and Jane called the affair to a halt.17 Rossetti died a broken husk of a man in 1882.

 Morris sadly accepted his wife’s infidelity.
 Although the affair was long over by the time of its publication, echoes of the sorrow the author felt at this are readily apparent within the pages of News from Nowhere.
 While at Oxford, Morris was also heavily influenced by the thoughts of men like Thomas Carlyle and John Ruskin.
-For example, Ruskin believed that Gothic architecture reflected the honesty of men who ‘must break the rock for bread, and cleave the forest for fire, and show, even in what they did for their delight, some of the hard habits of arm and heart that grew on them as they swung the axe or pressed the plough’.18 Ruskin’s Seven Lamps of Architecture (1849) and The Stones of Venice (1853) remained dear to Morris even after his conversion to socialism in later life.19
+For example, Ruskin believed that Gothic architecture reflected the honesty of men who ‘must break the rock for bread, and cleave the forest for fire, and show, even in what they did for their delight, some of the hard habits of arm and heart that grew on them as they swung the axe or pressed the plough’.18 Ruskin’s Seven Lamps of Architecture (1849) and The Stones of Venice (1853) remained dear to Morris even after his political conversion to socialism in later life.19

 Morris’ long-term relationship with the Thames began when he and his friend, Edward Burne-Jones, walked its banks in 1853 while still studying at Oxford.
 Years later, in 1867, and with Morris now a well-respected poet and designer,* ‘they returned to Oxford and the river for a holiday, accompanied by their families’.20 Four years later, in 1871, Morris rented Kelmscott Manor, located in the village of Kelmscott, which lies past Oxford and towards the very upper reaches of the Thames.
 The manor was his ‘heaven on earth,’ according to Schneer.21 E P Thompson wrote: ‘Kelmscott Manor aroused in him a sense of history, of mingled labour and repose, and a mellow mood of content.’22 It was on this stretch of the Thames that Morris relaxed, fished and had some of his most peaceful moments of reflection.
 He affectionately called this part of the river the ‘baby Thames’.23 But Morris was unable to enjoy this paradise in the early 1870s as Rossetti and Jane chose to conduct their affair there.
 In the summer of 1871, partly out of a desire to conduct research and partly out of a desire to leave his domestic troubles behind, Morris travelled to Iceland.+ He was thrilled to interact with a small, pre-industrial population that remained closely tied to the natural world.
 Morris returned to Iceland in 1873 for a second journey.